jaclynlee/ADHDgram_templates/README.md

 Important steps to remember when sending an _ADHDgram_:
 1. Update volume information under header image
 2. Update TOC
+3. Update links to hosted version

 ## Adding new sections
 Main body sections are structured as follows, from the outermost container to the innermost:
 1. Table row with descriptive ID
     * e.g. introLetterRow, patreonCTARow
-2. Table cell with class bodyContentBlockOuter
+2. Table cell
 3. Table with class bodyContentBlockInner
 4. Table row with id property that helps identify content
     * e.g. introLetter, patreonCTA